-The overall medium-term goal of the Economic Development dimension under the Agenda for Jobs II policy framework is to establish a prosperous nation through strategies that enhance fiscal performance, enhance monetary policy and boost international trade.
-The attainment of a stable macroeconomic environment was envisaged to support economic activities and increase per capita income to USD3,500 by December 2024 from USD 2,422 in 2021 against the backdrop of slow economic recovery after the COVID-19 pandemic outbreak in 2020.
+The overall medium-term goal of the Economic Development dimension under the Agenda for Jobs II policy framework is to establish a prosperous nation through strategies that enhance fiscal performance, improve monetary policy and boost international trade.
+The attainment of a stable macroeconomic environment was envisaged to support economic activities and increase per capita income to USD3,500 by December 2024 from USD2,422 in 2021.

-In this context the Agenda for Jobs II was designed to, among other things, enhance macroeconomic stability by ensuring: prudent fiscal policy management; a monetary policy that is flexible enough to respond to external shocks, promote growth and ensure price stability; real interest rates that enhance effective mobilisation of savings and make credits affordable to the private sector; and maintenance of relatively stable real exchange rates that promote Ghana's competitiveness in international trade.
+In this context, the Agenda for Jobs II was designed to, among other things, enhance macroeconomic stability by ensuring: prudent fiscal policy management; a monetary policy that is flexible enough to respond to external shocks; promote growth and ensure price stability; real interest rates that enhance effective mobilisation of savings and make credits affordable to the private sector; and maintenance of relatively stable real exchange rates that promote Ghana's competitiveness in international trade.